mikeathan/nodeherder/README.md

 - consider sampling data if too large data set ?

-problem with light now storing metrics every timei switch off or now problem when storing binary as bool or string
+problem with light now storing metrics every timei switch off or now - thats due to timeout set to 60 seconds problem when storing binary as bool or string